Benefits of Turmeric: Anti-inflammatory and antioxidant? – La Boite à Grains

 - 10 times less kidney cancer.

-A not less negligible factor that must be taken into consideration is the environmental conditions and the exposure to other carcinogenic elements.
-For example, the pollution in the air and water in India is much greater than in the United States or in European cities, which reminds us how useful turmeric has been from generation to generation for these populations of the South.
+Environmental conditions and exposure to other carcinogenic elements are also important factors.
+Take, for example, the much greater pollution of air and water in India than in the United States or European metropolises, a reminder of how useful turmeric has been from generation to generation for these southern populations.

-The figures for Alzheimer's are also encouraging thanks to the daily consumption of turmeric among Indians, since the latter, aged 70-79 years, are 4.4 times less affected by this disease than Americans of the same age.
+The figures for Alzheimer's are also encouraging, thanks to the daily consumption of turmeric by Indians, who between the ages of 70 and 79 suffer 4.4 times less from this disease than Americans of the same age.

-The consumption of curcumin seems to prevent the degeneration of intellectual acuity, by destroying the protein plaques responsible for scrambling the transmission of information in the brain, and even could stem the process once the disease has set in.
-There is still a lot of analysis to be done by scientists from both continents to come up with an effective solution for Alzheimer's.
+Consumption of curcumin appears to prevent the degeneration of intellectual acuity, by destroying the protein plaques responsible for scrambling the transmission of information in the brain, and may even stem the process once the disease has set in.
+Scientists on both continents still have a great deal of analysis to do before arriving at an effective solution for Alzheimer's disease.

-• Powder One teaspoon of turmeric powder per day.
-Prefer to buy the whole rhizome, peel it and grate it at the last moment;
+• Powder: One teaspoon of turmeric powder per day.
+Preferably buy the whole rhizome, peel it and grate it at the last minute;

-• Infusion One teaspoon in 150 ml of boiling water for 10 to 12 minutes.
-2 cups per day;
+• Infusion: One teaspoon in 150 ml boiling water for 10 to 12 minutes.
+2 cups a day;

-• Cataplasm for skin diseases: mix a little powder in water, avoid the face because the color is unsightly.
+• Cataplasm for skin disorders: mix a little powder with water, avoiding the face as the color is unsightly.

 * It is essential to consult a health professional before starting any treatment.

-Special effect for people undergoing chemotherapy: 8 grams per day improves tolerance and increases positive performance when taken with the following drugs (gemcitabine, paclitaxel, docetaxel and oxaliplatin).
-However, avoid taking it two days before and after treatment with (camptothecin, doxorubicin, mechlorethamine, cyclophosphamide and vincristine), as it would partially inhibit the results.
+Particular effect for people undergoing chemotherapy: 8 grams a day improves tolerance and increases positive yield when taken with the following drugs (gemcitabine, paclitaxel, docetaxel and oxaliplatin).
+On the other hand, avoid taking it two days before and after treatment with (camptothecin, doxorubicin, mechlorethamine, cyclophosphamide and vincristine), as it will partially inhibit results.

-For better absorption of curcumin, you can add black pepper (piperine) or ginger, but however there is something to highlight in red the following: the effect of turmeric will be increased tenfold by 2,000 and will distort the dosages of other drugs.
-So be careful with the curcumin + pepper duo if you are taking medication.
-It does appear that taking curcumin supplements greatly facilitates healing without too many side effects.
-Take note, however, that it is not recommended for pregnant women, people taking blood thinners and those with gallstones.
+To enhance curcumin absorption, you can add black pepper (piperine) or ginger, but the following should be highlighted in red: the effect of turmeric will be increased by a factor of 2,000 and will distort the dosages of other drugs.
+So be careful with the curcumin + pepper duo if you're taking medication.
+It seems that taking curcumin supplements greatly facilitates healing without too many side effects.
+Note, however, that it is not recommended for pregnant women, people taking anticoagulants or those with gallstones.

-In light of this information, we can conclude that turmeric, India's favorite spice, could become the fountain of youth by curing us of the earth's ills... since the deeper we dig, the more light we find, that of ancestral knowledge that can very well serve us to solve our modern health problems.
+In the light of all this information, we can only conclude that turmeric, India's favourite spice, could become the fountain of youth, curing us of the earth's ills... because the deeper we dig, the more light we find - the light of ancestral knowledge that could very well help us solve our modern health problems.

 REFERENCES :